Multi Timescale Stochastic Approximation: Stability and Convergence: Application to Reinforcement Learning Algorithms

-In this section we use our results on $N$-timescale recursions to show stability and convergence of Gradient Temporal Difference (Gradient TD), a class of reinforcement learning (RL) algorithms, with momentum.
-We briefly discuss these settings here.
-For a detailed description of the Gradient TD algorithms, see \cite{Maei_PhD, GTD, FastGradient} and for Gradient TD methods with momentum, see \cite{gtdM}.
+In this section we use our results on $N$-timescale recursions to show stability and convergence of two Reinforcement Learning (RL) algorithms: Gradient Temporal Difference (GTD) with momentum for policy evaluation, and Constrained Actor Critic for policy optimization in constrained RL.

 In the standard RL framework, an agent interacts with a stochastic and dynamic environment.
 At each discrete time step $t$, the agent is in state $s_t \in \mathcal{S}$, picks an action $a_t \in \mathcal{A}$, receives a reward $r_{t+1} \equiv r(s_{t},a_t,s_{t+1}) \in \mathcal{R}$ and probabilistically moves to another state $s_{t+1} \in \mathcal{S}$.
 The tuple $(\mathcal{S},\mathcal{A},\mathbb{P},\mathcal{R},\gamma)$ constitutes a Markov Decision Process (MDP).
 Here $\mathcal{S}$ and $\mathcal{A}$ are assumed finite.
 Also, $\gamma\in (0,1)$ is the discount factor.
 A policy $\pi:\mathcal{S}\times\mathcal{A}\rightarrow[0,1]$ is a mapping that defines the probability of picking an action in a state.
 We let $P^{\pi}(s'|s)$ denote the probability of transition to state $s'$ from state $s$ when an action is chosen as per $\pi$.
 We let $\{d^{\pi}(s)\}_{s \in \mathcal{S}}$ denote the steady-state distribution for the Markov chain induced by $\pi$.
 The matrix $D$ is a $n \times n$ diagonal matrix with elements $d^{\pi}(s)$ on its diagonals with $n$ being the number of states.
 The value function corresponding to state $s$ under policy $\pi$ for state $s$ is defined by: